yairm210/Unciv/docs/wiki/Making-a-new-Civilization.md

 All of these need to be filled in in [Nations.json](/android/assets/jsons/Civ%20V%20-%20Gods%20&%20Kings/Nations.json)

-Adding your Civ and leader names in the [Nations translation file](/android/assets/jsons/Translations/Diplomacy%2CTrade%2CNations.json) will notify translators that they should translate them =)

-[comment]: <> (TODO: Broken link.
-Obsolete?)

 ## Get your Civ icon

 Each civ has an icon, like the wreath for Rome, for instant identification.